Idukki Wildlife Sanctuary: Description

 Idukki Wildlife Sanctuary is a forest area around the catchment area of Idukki Dam (Idukki Reservoir).
 The clearing of hectares of rainforest for the Idukki hydropower project has caused significant damage to the wildlife there.
 In view of this, it was decided to protect the surrounding area.
 Idukki Wildlife Sanctuary is spread over Thodupuzha, and Udumbanchola taluks.
 The sanctuary covers an area of 105.364 sqkm, out of which 72 sqkm is forest land and 33 sqkm is water body of reservoir.
 The place was declared a wildlife sanctuary on 9 February 1976, as per government order numbered GO.7898/FM3/76/AD/09.02.76.
 The sanctuary is located at an elevation of 450 to 1272 meters above sea level.
 The highest peak in the sanctuary is Vanjur Medu which has a height of 1272 m.

 The Idukki, Cheruthoni and Kulamavu dams are located in this sanctuary.
 The Wildlife Sanctuary Warden is headquartered at Vellapara near Pinea.
 The nature study camps of the forest department are held here regularly.
 The district headquarters of Idukki, Painavu is located within the sanctuary.

 Weather and Temperature

-The average temperature in the sanctuary varies from 15ºC to 25ºC, with the hottest months being March and April.
+The average temperature in the sanctuary varies from 15°C to 25°C, with the hottest months being March and April.